 As reader Francis commented, “I find that mostly they (seminars) are either fluff or are just chock full of a marketing materials with the aim to upsell you to the next more expensive tier of courses/product.”
 A seminar like NWA is precisely the reason why many have such impression of self-help seminars.

 Certainly, not all seminars are like this.
 I’m sure there are great seminars out there, say like Tony Robbin’s Unleash the Power Within (I’ve never attended it so I can’t comment).
 NWA has left me with a bad taste, though I understand that MMI is not like.
 Though, one can argue that MMI is more content- and value-driven since it’s meant as the low-to-no-cost introductory course to build goodwill and convince the participants to sign up for the costly “advanced” courses.
 Whichever way you choose to see it.

 Would You Like Me To Continue With Such Reviews?

 The point of this review isn’t for you to conclude that all such seminars are useless/scams, but to inform you about how it like and what to expect.
-(For what it is worth, I’m a coach/trainer myself and I have created many personal development courses, all of which have received winning testimonials from my participants — and no, they don’t cost a few grand unlike many of these supposedly transformational seminars.)
+(For what it is worth, I’m a coach/trainer myself and I have created many personal development courses with great reviews/testimonials from my participants.)
 There are genuinely good, high-value courses out there, and then there are the scammy, sales-driven courses which are out to get as much of your money as possible without delivering the value that commensurate with your investment.
 It’s about being discerning and making sure that you invest yourself in the former and stay away from the latter.